-The weed monitoring focuses on the Lucinda and Port Gate Drain, the T1-3 Overflow and Car Precinct areas at the Port of Brisbane.
+The weed monitoring focuses on the Lucinda, Port Gate and Port West Drains, the T1-3 Overflow and Car Precinct areas at the Port of Brisbane.
 Lucinda Drain is located along the eastern side of the Port of Brisbane (Lot 99 on SP 238079) and provides drainage for stormwater run-off from the adjacent hardstand areas (Figure 1.1).
 This drain discharges through the Lucinda Weir, and experiences tidal influence from the Boat Passage.

 Lucinda Drain is a constructed drainage channel comprising of a concrete filled geo-textile sandwich approximately 2.5 km in length.
 The berms of the channel consist of sand above the geo-textile sandwich.
 The western bank of the drain (adjacent to Lucinda drain) undergoes regular maintenance involving the spraying of noxious weeds.
-The eastern bank of the drain has an irregular maintenance program.
+The eastern bank of the drain has an irregular maintenance program, but identified weeds are removed on an annual basis.